 A man with long brown hair appeared.
 His clothes were mangled, and he needed a shave, but neither the Potters could worry about the man's appearance or the Dark Mark blazing on his left arm.

 What mattered was Dominique in his grasp and on her knees in front of them.

 She had tears running down her cheeks, and she was magically bound with her legs contorted beneath her.

 “Jamie!”
 Dominique cried out, but before she could say another word, the man who had taken her captive silenced her with a wave of his wand.
 She frantically looked about her surroundings to take in where her captor had taken her.
 When she recognized Parker, she tried to give a wild scream even as her mouth was magically clamped shut.
 She thrashed and tried to get away, but it was to no avail.

 “What are you doing with her?!” roared James.
 “Let her go!
 She isn't a part of this!
 Leave her out of it!”

 “I don't think so,” suggested Parker.
 “In fact, I think we'll keep her for a little leverage.”

-"What sort of leverage?" asked Harry.
-"What do you want form us?
-We're willing to negotiate if your terms are reasonable."
+“What sort of leverage?” asked Harry.
+“What do you want from us?
+We're willing to negotiate if your terms are reasonable.”

 Harry raised a hand and gave him a stern look to silence him.
 Bewildered, James clamped his mouth shut.
 Parker, however, quickly interrupted them.